Here are the first two chapters of Vevin Song. Enjoy!

 Remember what the doctor said.
 Take a breath and release the trapped thoughts.

-'Don't worry,' a voice piped up, breaking Marla from her thoughts.
+'Don't worry,' a voice piped up, snapping Marla from her thoughts.
 She looked up to see a boy smirking at her.
 Darren.
-'We're not asking you to explain quantum physics or parabolic calculus to us.'
+'We're not asking you to explain quantum physics or parabolic calculus.'

 The room filled with laughter, and Darren grinned triumphantly.
-Although still feeling flushed, Marla was relieved there was noise to break the tension, and felt her neck muscles loosen a little.
-She was even more relieved when the electronic buzz signalling the end of the lesson blared through the overhead speakers.
-The automatic door at the far end of the room swung open to reveal the corridor beyond it, where kids from other classes were already filing out of their lessons excitedly to welcome the weekend.
+Still flushed, Marla was relieved there was noise to break the tension.
+Her neck muscles loosened a little.
+She was even more relieved when the electronic buzz signalling the end of the lesson blared from the overhead speakers.
+The automatic door at the far end of the room swung open to reveal the corridor beyond it, where kids from other classes were already excitedly filing out of their lessons to welcome the weekend.

 As Marla's students closed their books and put them in their bags, she was already out of her chair, swinging her bag of books over her shoulder and marching across the room.
 She never waited for them to leave first—especially not at the end of the week.
-She glimpsed Darren sneering at her as she walked past, but tried not to pay attention to him or to the sniggering that was scattered about the room.
+Darren sneered at her as she passed but she forced herself to ignore him and the scattered sniggering.

 'I'm sure you'll work it out,' Marla shot back.
 She placed her hand on the panel on the wall by the exit, which registered that it was four o'clock and the school day was over.
 On a normal day at the end of a week, the text on the screen would display MISS M HIGHTOWER: MEALS FOR THE WEEKEND CONFIRMED.
 Food was the currency of every cocoon.
 If you didn't work, you didn't eat, and the powers above made sure of that with their logging system for every job in the cocoon.